-The 2008 reforms now open the door to greater police participation in criminal investigations, and even the reorganization of police agencies to facilitate more effective police investigations.51 At the federal level, thanks to supporting legislation passed in May 2009, the Attorney General's Office (Procuraduría General de la República, PGR) and the Secretary of Public Security (Secretaría de Seguridad Pública, SSP) reorganized their respective police agencies.
-Under the Federal Attorney General Law (Ley Orgánica de la Procuradora General de la República), the PGR effectively dissolved the Federal Agency of Investigations (Agencia Federal de Investigaciones, AFI) and created the new Federal Ministerial Police (Policía Federal Ministerial, PFM).
-52 Agents of the Attorney General's police forces will now have greater powers to investigate crimes.
-For example, the reforms expand the ability of the Assistant Attorney General for Special Investigation of Organized Crime (Subprocurador de Investigación Especializada de Delincuencia Organizada, SIEDO) to assume responsibility for crimes that are normally reserved for local jurisdiction (fuero comun).
-This procedure, known as "attraction" (atracción), will ostensibly enable -and presumably compel- the federal government to take on a greater role in the investigation of severe crimes that are beyond the capacity of state and local law enforcement.
+la República), the PGR effectively dissolved the Federal Agency of Investigations (Agencia Federal de Investigaciones, AFI) and created the new Federal Ministerial Police (Policía Federal Ministerial, PFM).
+Agents of the Attorney General's police forces will now have greater powers to investigate crimes but will also be subjected to more rigorous "trust" tests (control de confianza).
+For example, included under the new legislation are provisions that expand the ability of the Assistant Attorney General for Special Investigation of Organized Crime (Subprocurador de Investigación Especializada de Delincuencia Organizada, SIEDO) to assume responsibility for crimes that are normally reserved for local jurisdiction (fuero comun).
+This procedure, known as "attraction" (atracción), will enable -and presumably compel- the federal government to assume a greater role in investigating severe crimes that are beyond the capacity of state and local law enforcement.

 Even more significant, the 2008 reforms allow for a blending of crime prevention and investigative functions that were formerly performed by separate law enforcement agencies: the preventive police and the investigative police.
-Under supporting legislation for these reforms, namely the 2009 Federal Police Law (Ley de la Policía Federal), the SSP replaced its Federal Preventive Police (Policía Federal Preventiva, PFP), creating the new Federal Police (Policía Federal).
-The new law effectively bestows investigative powers upon what was previously the Federal Preventive Police (PFP), which formerly carried out a strictly preventive function.
+Under supporting legislation for these reforms, the 2009 Federal Police Law (Ley de la Policía Federal), the SSP replaced its Federal Preventive Police (Policía Federal Preventiva, PFP), creating the new Federal Police (Policía Federal).48 The new law effectively bestows investigative powers upon what was previously the Federal Preventive Police (PFP), which formerly carried out a strictly preventive function.
 Under the new law, Federal Police officers will be able to collaborate with the PGR on its investigations, though it is not yet clear what protocols will be ultimately developed to manage this coordination.
-Other new functions include securing crime scenes, executing arrest orders, and processing evidence, all formerly functions of the AFI.
-Federal Police agents also now have authorization to operate undercover to infiltrate criminal organizations.
+Other new functions include securing crime scenes, executing arrest orders, and processing evidence, all formerly functions of the AFI.49 Federal Police agents also now have authorization to operate undercover to infiltrate criminal organizations.